 This is one of those books which shift the mind to a serene, meditative state, as I found when I first read it in 2011.
-At the time, I was working in a city where my parents had chosen to move to, a place that drained me of the feeling of home that I once had in Chennai.
-I was depressed by the draconian control of my parents who restricted me from travelling, driving my own car, even taking a walk to the next bus stop unless they accompanied me.
-It was around the time that I also read The Way of All Flesh by Samuel Butler and I was astonished to read how a clergyman in Victorian England and his wife tormented their son seeking to control his soul in almost the same manner as a civil engineer and his schoolteacher wife broke their daughter’s spirit in South India in the twenty first century.
+At the time, I was working in a small coastal city where my parents had chosen to move to, a place that drained me of the feeling of home that I had had in Chennai.
+I was depressed by the draconian control of my parents who restricted me from travelling, driving my own car, even taking a walk unless they accompanied me.
+It was around the time I also read The Way of All Flesh by Samuel Butler and I was astonished to note the similarities between how a clergyman in Victorian England and his wife tormented their son seeking to control his soul in the same manner as a civil engineer and his wife choked their daughter’s spirit in South India in the 21st century.

-I wrote much of this into my first novel The Reengineers and in 2013, left my parents’ house – a place I could never call home given the emotional, mental and physical abuse I had to endure as they sought to control my life.
-I returned to Chennai and later moved to the UK in a quest to heal myself through the study and practice of literature, and books like The Snow Geese helped restore my connection to my own self.
-Even though I moved on from my birth family, I have forgiven them and choose to keep good memories of times in Chennai, remembering my father as a man with a scholarly face who held my five year old hand and pointed out the migrating Siberian cranes as we went on a morning walk, taught me yoga and meditation and gave me a lifelong love of the classical arts.
+I wrote much of these reflections into my first novel The Reengineers after I returned to Chennai and later moved to England in a quest to heal myself through the study and practice of literature.
+Books like The Snow Geese helped restore my connection to my self.
+Though I moved on from my birth family, I forgave them and chose to keep good memories of times in Chennai, remembering my father as the scholarly man who held my five year old hand and pointed out the migrating Siberian cranes as we went on a morning walk, taught me yoga and meditation and gave me a lifelong love of the classical arts.
 My mother I remember as the cheerful lady who taught me to recite Shakespeare when I was seven and gave me an enduring love of the English language.